ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/layouts_and_includes.md

 we can factor out things that should be in the `<head></head>` element of every page on our site, and keep our repo "DRY" (i.e. don't repeat yourself.)

+Note that `{% raw %}` and `{% endraw %}` that are included in the example below are GitHub's markers and are there to prevent GitHub from pulling-in the content of the respective files -- these are not included in the final files (e.g., `head.hmtl`), so make sure that they are not included (if you are copying from here, which you probably shouldn't do).

 ```html
 <!DOCTYPE html>
 <html lang="en">